archlinux/alpm/alpm-parsers/README.md

 ```

 The main difference between the regular INI parser and this one is that it allows duplicate keys in a section and collects them into a `Vec`.

+Furthermore, the delimiter must be a ` = `, which is much more rigid than classic `ini`, as that allows to not use surrounding whitespaces or even other characters as delimiters.

 ## Contributing